 Autoplay of video content when you visit a news site or computer magazine portal is one of the most annoying things that can happen to users.
-Every time we need pause those videos or move the slider to the end of the video to stop it from playing.
-It’s not just a nuisance but also a unnecessary wastage of network bandwidth and traffic.
-Google Chrome has a flags setting that allows you to stop automatic playback of audio and video content on websites.
+Every time we need to pause those videos or move the slider to the end of the video to stop it from playing.
+It’s not just a nuisance but also an unnecessary wastage of network bandwidth and traffic.

 Stop autoplay of videos in Google Chrome

 As of 2018, the only way to stop video autoplay in Google Chrome is using a Chrome extension.
 AutoplayStopper is one such Chrome Web Store extension that does the job flawlessly: